chrisglein/chrisglein.github.io/heist/rules.md

 1. For each job randomly select a 20 point, 10 point, and 5 point food item and place it next to the track.

 <mark>
 Alternate setup option: Separate obstacle cards by difficulty and shuffle each difficulty tier into a pile.
-For each job randomly deal out deal out:
+For each job randomly deal out deal out (from bottom to top):
-- 1 difficulty 1
+- 1 difficulty 🐀🐀🐀🐀
-- 3 difficulty 2
+- 1 difficulty 🐀🐀🐀
-- 1 difficulty 3
+- 3 difficulty 🐀🐀
-- 1 finale.
+- 1 difficulty 🐀
 </mark>

 ### Skill market